Appearance

 What's next

-- Authentication — key lifecycle, disable vs. revoke, the 5-key cap
+- Authentication — key lifecycle, disable vs. revoke, the active-key cap

 - Errors — how error responses are shaped